-To The Plan Administrator CMI Tax Deferred Savings Plan
+To The Plan Administrator CMI Western Wage Agreements 401(k) Plan

-We have audited the accompanying statements of net assets available for benefits of the CMI Tax Deferred Savings Plan (the Plan) as of December 31, 2010 and 2009, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of the CMI Western Wage Agreements 401(k) Plan (the Plan) as of December 31, 2010 and 2009, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.